OmniDB/plugins/API.md

   - **PARAMETERS**:
     - p_properties: the properties to be displayed in the grid.
 This is a list of lists.
     - p_select: whether to also select the Properties tab.

-## Python side

-Plugins on the python side are implemented as user defined functions that will be called by the javascript API function `callPluginFunction()`.
-The functions are called always with 2 parameters:

-- my_python_function(p_database_object, p_data)
-  - p_database_object: OmniDB's database object that contains several attributes and functions to retrieve data from the database.
-  - p_data: optional paramater to send data from the javascript side.